 Biomolecules: Structure, properties and reactions of mono- and di-saccharides, physicochemical properties of amino acids, chemical synthesis of peptides, structural features of proteins, nucleic acids, steroids, terpenoids, carotenoids, and alkaloids.

-Spectroscopy: Applications of UV-visible, IR, NMR and Mass spectrometry in the structural determination of organic molecules.
+Experimental techniques in organic chemistry: Optical rotation (Polarimetry).
+Application of various chromatographic techniques such as thin-layer, column HPLC and GC.
+Applications of UV-visible, IR, NMR, and Mass spectrometry in the strucutral determination of organic molecules.

 In this article, we are providing the necessary information about the GATE exam pattern and gives GATE Chemistry Engineering Syllabus.